 Take a look at this client story we cover in our post “How to Use Financial Goal Setting to Fix Your Work-Life Balance“:

-So when we took her through the goal-setting process required as the first step to creating a financial plan.
+We took her through the goal-setting process as the first step to creating a financial plan.
 It turned out she ALSO wanted to focus on her health, time for her family, friends, and that two-month trip to Australia she always wanted to take.

 When we made sure her money was allocated with those goals in mind, she was reminded not to just concentrate on one area of her life (in this case, work) but to ensure she had the time and resources to enjoy other passions, too.”